2020 Dubai Tennis Championships – Men's doubles

 Rajeev Ram and Joe Salisbury were the defending champions, but lost in the quarterfinals to John Peers and Michael Venus.

 Peers and Venus went on to win the title, defeating Raven Klaasen and Oliver Marach in the final, 6–3, 6–2.

+This tournament marked the final professprofessional appearance of former doubles world No. 1 and eight-time men's doubles major champion Leander Paes.